 The humble potato masher might seem like a straightforward product, but it can still be difficult to find a good one.
 Many mashers are flimsily built and will break after just a few months of use.
 Others are heavy and uncomfortable to use.
-We’ve researched the market and picked out 5 of the best potato mashers available in the UK in 2018.
+We’ve researched the market and picked out the best potato mashers available in the UK.
 Read our reviews below.

 1. OXO Good Grips Smooth Potato Masher